 Use of the mask

+The use of masks is mandatory.
 Masks help prevent the virus being spread to the exterior if a person sneezes or coughs.
 It is, therefore, a good way to try to reduce infections in cases of a respiratory virus epidemic, including coronavirus and the flu.
 Masks are therefore designed to contain the virus in symptomatic people, rather than be used by healthy people.
-Improper use of masks may lead to a shortage in the situations for which they are really necessary.

 Recommendations for people who use face masks